Short-seller Muddy Waters seeks to unmask Google Gmail fraudster

 The unusual petition filed with the state Supreme Court in Manhattan seeks the identity of “John Does 1-5,” who Block said admitted to misusing Gmail accounts to learn his thoughts about the retailer, supermarket operator Casino Guichard-Perrachon SA (CASP.PA), and his whereabouts.

-Google, a unit of Mountain View, California-based Alphabet Inc (GOOGL.O), had no immediate comment, because it was reviewing the legal papers.
+Google, a unit of Mountain View, California-based Alphabet Inc (GOOGL.O), declined immediate comment because it was reviewing the legal papers.

 In a statement, Block said he pursued the matter following “numerous attempts at surveilling me for over a year.”